mistersingh179/bw-dashboard/README.md

 - add indexes as needed in db
 - setup prisma studio for production
 - website url toggle not flipping immediately
+- rename brand to product both be & fe

 ## Pending Tasks
 - automate website url creation from sitemap
 - setting to bypass website url check
 - status option on BW option
+- for each url, see if any relevant campaign score is missing and if missing get them.

 ## Pending nice to do
 - make edit & create use separate forms rather than sharing one or merge typescript types on functions